SIG Sauer P320: Sheperis v. Sig Sauer, Inc.

 On August 4, 2017, four days before the Voluntary Upgrade Program was announced, Stamford Police Department SRT officer Vincent Sheperis filed a negligence action in the United States District Court for the District of Connecticut against SIG Sauer after his holstered P320 allegedly fell from the back of his vehicle and discharged a round into his knee on January 4, 2017.
-Although SIG re-assured the public that the P320 design met industry standards regarding its drop safety, Sheperis's attorney, Jeff Bagnell, stated that the upgrade was telling.
+Although SIG reassured the public that the P320 design met industry standards regarding its drop safety, Sheperis's attorney, Jeff Bagnell, stated that the upgrade was telling.
 "The suit has been validated already", he said, adding that having SIG recall and fix the alleged defect is one of the demands listed in the complaint.
 SIG settled the case in June 2018.

 Vadnais v.
 Sig Sauer, Inc.

-On May 4, 2018, Loudoun county deputy sheriff Marcie D. Vadnais, through her attorney, Jeffrey S. Bagnell, filed a negligence action against SIG Sauer in the United States District Court for the Eastern District of Virginia after her holstered P320 allegedly discharged and broke her femur in half in February 2018 as she was removing it from her belt.
+On May 4, 2018, Loudoun County deputy sheriff Marcie D. Vadnais, through her attorney, Jeffrey S. Bagnell, filed a negligence action against SIG Sauer in the United States District Court for the Eastern District of Virginia after her holstered P320 allegedly discharged and broke her femur in half in February 2018 as she was removing it from her belt.
 The case settled on May 29, 2019, the second day of a jury trial.